swisscyberstorm/swisscyberstorm.com.2017/4-sponsors.md

 <a href="mailto:sponsoring@swisscyberstorm.com" target="_blank">sponsoring@swisscyberstorm.com</a>
 and we'll tell you all about our conference and challenge sponsoring opportunities!

-You can visit our web sites from previous years to get an impression of the Swiss Cyber Storm event.
+You can visit our web sites from previous years to get a better idea of the Swiss Cyber Storm event.
 However, please note that this year, Swiss Cyber Storm is special since we are the host of the European Cyber Security challenge final!
 <ul class="fa-ul">
   <li><i class="fa-li fa fa-check-square"></i><a href="http://2013.swisscyberstorm.com/" target="_blank">2013</a></li>
   <li><i class="fa-li fa fa-check-square"></i><a href="http://2014.swisscyberstorm.com/" target="_blank">2014</a></li>